cryptNG/cryptng/documentation/workshops/workshop_1_030222/readme.txt

 The workshop takes place in Berlin, Germany.
 It starts on the 3rd of January and ends on the 8th.

+NOTE:
+Most commits will be by me (YITC).
+This does not mean i'm working on this alone.
+During this workshop, we decided to use my machine for most of the stuff.
+That's all.

 Agenda:
 - Prepare Local development Blockchain
 - Prepare Smart Contract development environment